What does Addison mean?

 Addison is a rare given name for men but a very popular surname for all people (#2019 out of 150436, Top 1%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of the boy name Addison and corresponding names.
-Adam (#79 the previous year), Adan (#373) and Addie are the prominent alternative forms of Addison.
-Usage of these boy names was at its highest in the year 2004 (usage of 0.5285%) and has become much lower since (usage 0.387%, ▼26.8%), with the forms Addison and Addie becoming less in vogue.
-Adam (#79) and Adan (#373) are two of the more fashionable boy names in this list, with Adam having a resurgence in popularity.
+Adam (#79 2 years ago), Adan (#373) and Addie are the prominent alternative forms of Addison.
+Usage of these forms of Addison was widespread among parents in the year 2004 (usage of 0.5285%) and is somewhat lower today (usage 0.387%, ▼26.8%).
+Adam is the continual favorite, while Adan has gained in usage, and Addison is now less common.
 (Top 1000 Baby Names Records, 2014)